ljwagerfield/autospec/README.md

 # AutoSpec

-Test Framework for REST APIs that uses "rules" instead of "tests".
+Test Framework for REST APIs where you write "rules" instead of "tests".

 **Benefits:**